 It is never OK to hit, unless you are in a position of power or authority.

-So with authoritative parenting, children learn what is OK and what is not OK from a parent’s point of view.
-This sounds like a good thing which is why so many parents choose to be authoritative.
+So with authoritarian parenting, children learn what is OK and what is not OK from a parent’s point of view.
+This sounds like a good thing which is why so many parents choose to be authoritarian.
 But they learn other lessons too, that might not be as desirable.
 They learn that you can control other people who don’t have as much power through force.
 They also learn that this kind of violence is somehow OK.

 I am not a scientist, and I’ve only thought for about 5 minutes of actually getting a PhD, but if I were to do a dissertation, it would be on how many people who are in position of power and have abused that power were spanked as a child.